 One of the many things that are transported to site and installed are modular buildings for workshops and warehousing.
 In times past, the only option was steel sheds, but now Fabric Structures also known as Container Mounted Fabric Shelters are fast becoming the shelter of choice by mining companies and their contractors.

-Benefits of Fabric Structures
+Benefits of Fabric Structures for mining

 A Fabric Structure is simply an arched roof that is secured either side to standard sea containers which act as walls or mounting options.
 They offer significant benefits over steel sheds including: